CBPFGMS/cbpfgms.github.io/pbiclc/README.md

  `"2018"`

-If the provided value is not a valid number or if the provided period is not separated by a comma, the datavis will default to the current year.
+If the provided value is not a valid number the datavis will default to the current year.

 For the accepted values for the years/periods please refer to the data API.